-For the year ended December 31, 2015, all non-employee directors of the Company (except for Richard W. Edelman, lead director and F. Ann Millner, Ed.D) received an annual cash retainer of \$60,000.
+For the year ended December 31, 2016, all non-employee directors of the Company (except for Richard W. Edelman, lead director and Dr. David M. Liu) received an annual cash retainer of \$60,000.
 Mr. Edelman, in his role as lead director, received an annual cash retainer of \$110,000.
-Dr. Millner, who joined the Board on July 16, 2015, received a prorated amount of \$50,959 during the year as an annual retainer.
-Members of the Audit Committee received \$10,000 for their participation on the committee, and the Audit Committee Chair received an annual retainer of \$10,000.
-Members of the Compensation Committee received \$7,500 for their participation on the committee, and the Compensation Committee Chair received an additional annual retainer of \$7,500.
-Members of the Nominating Committee (except for Dr. Millner) were paid an additional sum of \$5,000 for their participation on the committee.
-Dr. Millner, who joined the Board during the year, received a prorated amount of \$4,246 for her participation on the Nominating Committee.
-The Nominating Committee Chair received an additional annual retainer of \$5,000.
-All directors are also reimbursed by the Company for their out-of-pocket travel and related expenses incurred in attending all meetings of the Board and its committees or other events of the Company as well as up to \$5,000 for educational expenses.
-Prior to May 2015, each director received \$2,000 for each in-person or telephonic board meeting attended.
+Dr. Liu, who joined the Board on July 23, 2016, received a prorated amount of \$50,400 during the year as an annual retainer.
+Members of the Audit Committee received \$10,000 for their participation on the committee, and Mr. Karras, the Audit Committee Chair, received an annual retainer of \$10,000.
+Members of the Compensation Committee received \$7,500 for their participation on the committee, and Mr. Anderson, the Compensation Committee Chair, received an additional annual retainer of \$7,500.
+Members of the Nominating Committee were paid \$5,000 for their participation on the committee, and Dr. Stillabower, the Nominating Committee Chair, received an additional annual retainer of \$5,000.
+Directors are also reimbursed by the Company for their out-of-pocket travel and related expenses incurred in attending meetings of the Board and its committees or other events of the Company, as well as up to \$5,000 for educational expenses.